delphi-hub/delphi-crawler/README.md

 You can override this default by setting the environment variable `DELPHI_ELASTIC_URI` to connect to your instance.
 The URI format is `elasticsearch://<host>:<port>`.

+## Requirements

+When using OpenJDK you have additionally install `openjfx` as one of our dependencies currently requires JavaFX to be present.
+For many Linux distributions the two packages are `libopenjfx-java` and `openjfx`.
+For Alpine there are custom packages available [here](https://github.com/sgerrand/alpine-pkg-java-openjfx) and a prepared docker image [here](https://hub.docker.com/r/delphihub/jre-alpine-openjfx/).

 ## Community

 Feel welcome to join our chatroom on Gitter: [![Join the chat at https://gitter.im/delphi-hub/delphi](https://badges.gitter.im/delphi-hub/delphi.svg)](https://gitter.im/delphi-hub/delphi?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)